ricksladkey/ricksladkey.github.io/_posts/2014-01-14-git-feature-branches.md

 All non-trivial _develop_ work should be done in a feature branch.
 Why?

-* Focused _develop_ proceeds for a stable starting point
+* Focused development proceeds for a stable starting point
 * All commits in the feature branch are directly related to the feature
 * Commits in the feature branch are linear since the branch was forked
 * Commits can be made frequently